joist-orm/joist-orm/docs/docs/goals/code-generation.md

 :::

-### Understanding the generated code
+### Understanding the Generated Code

 Joist will generate:

-- Codegen entity files (`AuthorCodegen.ts`)
+- Each codegen entity file (`AuthorCodegen.ts`) (every time)
-  - This will contain the generated entity that extends `BaseEntity`
+  - Contains the generated `AuthorCodegen` class that extends `BaseEntity`
-  - Types for the entity fields
+  - Contains fields for all primitive columns
-  - Generated validations
+  - Contains fields for all relations (references and collections)
-  - Model config
+  - Contains auto-generated validations (from not null constraints)
-- The working entity file (`Author.ts` that extends `AuthorCodegen`)
+- Each working entity file (`Author.ts`) (just once)
-- Test file (`Author.test.ts`)
+  - Contains an empty `Author` class that extends `AuthorCodegen`
-- Factory (`Author.factories.ts`)
+- Each entity factory file (`Author.factories.ts`) (just once)
-- A `metadata.ts` file which contains the schema and fields
+- A `metadata.ts` file with schema information (every time)

 ### Evergreen Code Generation

-Joist's code generation runs continually (although currently invoked by hand, i.e. individual `npm run joist-codegen` commands), after every migration/schema change, so your domain objects will always 1-to-1 match your schema, without having to worry about them mismatching or tediously keeping the two in sync.
+Joist's code generation runs continually (although currently invoked by hand, i.e. individual `npm run joist-codegen` commands), after every migration/schema change, so your domain objects will always 1-to-1 match your schema, without having to worry about keeping the two in sync.

 ### Custom Business Logic